snimu/guarantees/README.md

 Takes no arguments.

-Any function or method (except, for the moment, functions nested inside of methods) decorated with `@tg.guarantee_test` that is in the scope of unittest will force unittest to throw and exception should it not be in an [@tg.implements_test_for](#implements_test_for).
+Any function, method, or class (except, for the moment, ones nested inside of other callables) decorated with `@tg.guarantee_test` that is in the scope of unittest will force unittest to throw an exception should it not be in an [@tg.implements_test_for](#implements_test_for).

 Currently, it is necessary to include the brackets&mdash;`()`&mdash; so that